 Hubby, not prone to romantic gestures, took the bull by the horns recently and declared that we were heading to Wellington for the weekend – no kid allowed.
 He even jacked up a babysitter (amen for grandparents).
 I didn’t need to be asked twice.
 I was there: With bells on.
 Wellington, despite the bad rap it frequently gets for it’s often undesirable weather, is hands down my favourite city in NZ and I reckon it’s well deserving of the nickname ‘the coolest little capital in the world”.
 I love Wellington’s energy, the hum of activity and I feel that, no matter who you are, you’ll find your special place in Wellington. (more…)

 Here is part 2 of ‘Kicking Back in Koh Samui’: Cooking schools, massage, partying, shopping, technology and how to pay for stuff!
 I have just realised my DREAM JOB in writing this: Taking small groups of lovely ladies to Koh Samui and being their tour guide!
+I can just imagine them getting off of one the bus services like Phantip Travel that run from Phuket to Koh Samui and showing them around this fantastic place.
+The only way this could have been even more perfect if I were on the beaches of Koh Tao which isn’t far from Koh Samui, but just cause I’m not enjoying that beautiful view doesn’t mean you can’t enjoy the scenery from Bangkok to Koh Tao.
 I knew my degree in Tourism Management would come in handy some day! (more…)

 Looking for a one stop overseas destination that’ll offer everything?
 Adrenaline opportunities?
 Foodie paradise?
 Somewhere you can seriously relax and get away from it all?
 What about amazing tropical weather so you can return home with a kick butt tan?
 Well, I personally don’t think you can beat Thailand’s Koh Samui.
 Our family holiday there was so amazing I’ve (uncharacteristically) struggled with the words to do this paradise justice.
 Also I’ve got so much to say I’m going to have to divide my narration into two parts!
 Here’s part one. (more…)